Arizona Labor Laws Guide

 Drug and alcohol testing laws

-The State of Arizona gives employers full freedom to conduct drug and alcohol testing at their discretion, so long as they have a policy detailing who can be tested, when, and why.
+The State of Arizona gives employers full freedom to conduct drug and alcohol testing at their discretion, as long as they have a policy detailing who can be tested, when, and why.
 More importantly, all employees must be informed of the policy and any subsequent changes.

 A few notable conditions include: